trynthink/scout/docs/analysis_approach.rst

 .. _stocks-and-flows: https://en.wikipedia.org/wiki/Stock_and_flow
 .. _Social Cost of Carbon: https://www.whitehouse.gov/sites/default/files/omb/inforeg/scc_tsd_final_clean_8_26_16.pdf

 ..
+ADD LINK TO FIRST BULLET IN THIS SECTION WITH FURTHER DETAILS REGARDING THE DEVELOPMENT OF ORIGINAL DATASETS TO AUGMENT THE AEO DATA
+..
 ADD LINK TO THE JSON FILE ONCE IT IS ADDED TO THE REPO

 Calculating total efficient energy, |CO2|, and cost (uncompeted)